cgmartin/angular-spa-browserify-example/README.md

 Demonstrates using Browserify require('modules') in a client-side Angular single page application with Mocha unit tests and Gulp tasks.

-**Caution:** This is an experimental playground that I'm using to learn Gulp and Browserify.
+**Caution:** This is an experimental playground that I'm using to learn Browserify.
 Use at your own risk.
 If you run across anything here that could be done better, I'd love the feedback.

 This client project is meant to accompany a set of Node.js microservices (REST webservice, Chat Server, Static Server, Reverse Proxy),